A BIG part of that was my workaholism.

-I’m nothing if not a Type A nerd that would Amy Santiago and Leslie Knope proud.SI strategized just like I would do with a new project at work.
+I’m nothing if not a Type A nerd that would Amy Santiago and Leslie Knope proud.So I strategized just like I would do with a new project at work.

 These are all things that we use in our lives and work so much already.
 Especially if you work in tech or startups, or own your own business.
 I know that there’s such a good chance that you use a project management tool and automation.

-But has it ever occurred to you to use that stuff for your health and self-care too?
+But has it ever occurred to you to use those apps for your health and self-care too?